 6. Two-Pizza Team Size

 Jeff Bezos’ two-pizza team rule 100% applies to an Agile team working on a mobile app.
-As Jeff promptly put it, a team can be efficient if two pizzas feed all team members.
+As Jeff promptly put it, a team can be efficient if two pizzas feed everyone.
 Richard Hackman stresses that more team members lead to more links between people.

 “The larger a group, the more process problems members encounter in carrying out their collective work.”